apache/apisix/docs/en/latest/plugins/datadog.md

 ## How To Enable

 The following is an example on how to enable the datadog plugin for a specific route.
-We are assumming your datadog agent is aready up an running.
+We are assumming your datadog agent is already up an running.

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '